SpiritSK8/ip/docs/README.md

 - **Format:** `list`

 ### 7. Search Tasks by Keyword
-Searches for tasks whose description contains the given keyword.
+Searches for tasks whose description contains the given `KEYWORD`.

 - **Format:** `find KEYWORD`
 - **Case-sensitive**, returns tasks in the order they appear in the list.